dnnsharp/excel/en/Load_Entities_Excel_File.md

 Select the specific columns of the excel file that you wish to retrieve.
 This field is ignored if Include All Fields is checked.

+**Sheet Name**

+Name of the sheet to use.

+**Start Row**

+Specify the row from where to start reading.
+If left empty it will get the first row.

+**End Row**

+Specify the row from where to end the reading.
+If left empty it will get the last row.

 **On Error**

 Define a list of actions to run on error.
 Otherwise, an error message is returned which will contain the underlying error if debug mode is on.